Measure Complex Spaces with Millimeter Precision

 How long does it take to scan a building?

 Scanning time varies based on the number of rooms, floors, and required detail.
-A typical commercial interior in Hilliard may take a few hours on-site, with processing completed within several days.
+A typical commercial interior in Jacksonville and surrounding areas may take a few hours on-site, with processing completed within several days.

 When is terrestrial scanning the right choice?